cartoon-raccoon/oyster/docs/functions.md

 dipper
 pines
 ```
+This syntax was inspired by the Ion shell.

 To operate on variables as their types, you need to enclose the operation inside a square bracket.
 See [expansions](expansions.md) for more information.

-As of now, `$` cannot be backslash-escaped.
+As of now, `$` and `@` cannot be backslash-escaped.
 The only way to use a literal $ is to enclose it in single quotes (variable expansion is performed on double quotes).
 This is a bug and will be fixed.